von-amari/8ball/README.md

 # 8 Ball
-*Cheesy 8 Ball game created with HTML, JavaScript and JQuery.
+*Cheesy 8 Ball game created with HTML, CSS, JavaScript and JQuery.
 Images created in Photoshop*